sandeshwar/market-pulse-frontend/server/rust_api/docs/tiingo_integration.md

 1. Fetch real-time and end-of-day market data for stocks and ETFs
 2. Efficiently cache and manage market data

-Note: Market indices data is NOT provided by Tiingo but instead comes from dedicated market index providers (WSJ and Google Finance).

 ## Setup and Configuration

 ### Prerequisites